awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-enable-cognito-user-pool.md

       }
    ```

 1. If needed, you can set other API configuration settings by using the appropriate OpenAPI definitions or extensions\.
-For more information, see [API Gateway Extensions to OpenAPI](api-gateway-swagger-extensions.md)\.
+For more information, see [Working with API Gateway Extensions to OpenAPI](api-gateway-swagger-extensions.md)\.